Consultoria Mundial de Petróleo e Gás

 Major Projects

-Kendall has completed reserves and resources evaluations on a number of projects in the Gulf of Mexico, the Western Canadian Sedimentary Basin, and on North Slope of Alaska.
+Kendall has completed reserves and resources evaluations on projects in the Gulf of Mexico, the Western Canadian Sedimentary Basin, and on the North Slope of Alaska.
 He has also worked extensively in the Amu Darya Basin of Turkmenistan and Uzbekistan to evaluate and develop overpressured gas reservoirs within a complex dual-porosity carbonate system.
 He has helped clients manage their portfolios as they transition from internally accepted reporting methods to internationally recognized standards.